thecomalley/hour-of-power-optimiser/README.md

 We pull the usage data from Home Assistant, (*you can read my blog post about getting power consumption data into Home Assistant [here](https://blog.malleynet.xyz/posts/electrickiwi/part1/)*) And analyse it using the python library pandas, before setting the optimal Hour of Power and notify the user via [pushover](https://pushover.net/)

+This repo also serves as a baseline DevSecFinOps template

 ![](./docs/diagram.png)

 ## Development